Schools Behind Our River

 27 schools now have tracking and trapping equipment supplied by the Ruamahanga Restoration Trust, with two more schools in the process of getting their projects started.

 In addition, the trust has funded resource materials for biodiversity field kits.
-The ‘Noticing Nature’ kits are loaned to schools as-needed and topped up with fresh supplies as and when necessary.
+The ‘Noticing Nature’ kits are loaned to schools and topped up when necessary.

-In 2023, the trust also continued its sponsorship of House of Science Wairarapa contributing funds for two Water Analysis kits for use by local primary schools.
+In 2024, the trust also continued its sponsorship of the House of Science Wairarapa contributing funds for one Water Analysis kit for use by local primary schools.

 Rrt Hos Pirinoa 2021 6